aldingsgit/aldingsgit.github.io/index.md

 Every May, the endless epoch of New England winter exhales one last time.

-Amidst the chaos of a final storm, summer emerges naked and unprepared.
+Amidst the chaos of a final mercurial storm, summer emerges naked and unprepared.

 Before finally, by some arcane transformation,

-The pregnant bloom of the approaching equinox inundated the impenetrable tundra outside.
+The pregnant bloom of the plodding equinox sweeps aside the dry tundra.

-But we tell ourselves we’ve seen this one before
+But shame on me for forgetting...

 There's no such thing as a New England spring!

-Next year, we won't be fooled again…
+Next year, I won't be fooled again.

 ---